 - The recipients will be chosen by the MAIN Scholarship Committee which is composed of unit directors and instructors.

 - The awards will be announced on the MAIN webpage and Facebook page.
 The 2020 Scholarship recipients will also be recognized at the 2021 MAIN Championships.

 Unit directors should submit applications electronically to MAIN (email@example.com) by April 30

 NJNJ is delighted to offer a scholarship to a performer of a unit in good standing with MAIN.
 All unit directors are invited to select one participant to apply for this scholarship based on the following criteria.

 - The applicant must be an active 2020 marching member of a unit in MAIN.

-- Eligible performers should be furthering their education at a trade school, community college, university or a performer who remains committed to pageantry arts by pursuing marching in a winter guard or drum corps in 2021.
+- Eligible performers should be furthering their education at a trade school, community college or university.

 - NJNJ will award a scholarship to be paid directly to the recipient who should use the award for educational purposes or corps fees.

 - The recipient will be chosen by the NJNJ Scholarship Committee which consists of three executive board members.